30 years after Kristin Smart vanished, a new search renews hope for answers. Here’s what we know

 But even after years of searching, authorities have never recovered Smart’s body and she was declared dead in 2002.

+Susan Flores’ Arroyo Grande home has been searched multiple times during the 30-year investigation, but Parkinson said there have since been advances in the soil science and the ground-penetrating radar investigators are now using to scour the property.

+Parkinson said Flores is a person of interest in the case and “always has been,” but his office has no lawful reason to detain her.
+She has not been accused of wrongdoing by prosecutors in the case.

-Smart’s family said they feel Flores continues “to stand in the way of our daughter being returned to us.”
+Smart’s family has said they feel as if Paul Flores continues “to stand in the way of our daughter being returned to us.”

 “We continue to pray for the day when we can finally lay her to rest in the presence of those who love her,” the family said in an open letter on their website.